How Pets Are Taking Care Of Your Mental Health

 They Can Give You A Break From The Chaos

 Taking a break from your screen can make you more present in the moment and improve the quality of your sleep.
-Though there’s surely benefits, too many of us don’t take these necessary breaks because of the demands of our jobs or social life.
-Spending time with your pet is a great chance to get away from the chaos and just be in the moment.
+Though there are surely benefits, too many of us don’t take these necessary breaks because of the demands of our jobs or social life.
+Spending time with your pet is a great chance to get away from the chaos and be in the moment.
 If you’re working from home, you may need a reasonably available distraction that doesn’t involve a screen.
-When things get stressful, just play with your pet and tap into this different side of yourself that isn’t so attached to posting and writing emails.
+When things get stressful, play with your pet and tap into this different side of yourself that isn’t so attached to posting and writing emails.

 They Help With Stress